 Business continuity management

-Business continuity is about making sure that you have prepared your business for the unexpected, so that when your business is affected by some form of disruption you can continue to operate and get it back to a normal level of operation as quickly as possible.
+Business continuity is about making sure that you have prepared your business for the unexpected.
+Meaning that when your business is disrupted, you can continue to operate key activities and get back to full operation as quickly as possible.

 Three very good reasons why you should have a business continuity plan: